-'In response to Argentina's statement and to various statements made during the meeting, the UK reiterates that it has no doubts about its sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands and their surrounding maritime areas, as is well known to all delegates.
+'In response to Argentina's statement, the UK reiterates that it has no doubts about its sovereignty over the Falkland Islands, South Georgia and the South Sandwich Islands and their surrounding maritime areas, as is well known to all delegates.

 In that regard, the UK has no doubt about the right of the Government of the Falkland Islands to operate a shipping register for UK-flagged vessels.
-As we have stated on previous occasions, the port inspections undertaken by the Port authorities of the respective governments of the UK's Overseas Territories of South Georgia and the

-South Sandwich Islands and the Falkland Islands were conducted pursuant to the UK's obligations under CCAMLR Conservation Measure 10-03 and were reported to the Commission as such.
+As the UK has stated on previous occasions, the port inspections undertaken by the Port authorities of the respective governments of the UK's Overseas Territories of South Georgia and the South Sandwich Islands and the Falkland Islands were conducted pursuant to the UK's obligations under CCAMLR CM 10-03 and were reported to the Commission as such.

 Furthermore, the UK has the right to undertake inspections within those of its jurisdictional waters that lie within Subareas 48.2, 48.3 and 48.4 in the way that it sees fit.
-In addition, the UK remains committed to the implementation of the System of Observation and Inspection of CCAMLR and our record of doing so is clearly apparent in this Commission.
+In addition, the UK remains committed to the implementation of the Systems of Observation and Inspection of CCAMLR and its record of doing so is clearly apparent in this Commission.

-The UK would reiterate its views expressed previously that we remain wholly committed to the principles and objectives of CCAMLR.
-We intend to ensure that the highest standards of fisheries management will be implemented in our jurisdictional waters - through licensing and inspections, and also through the imposition of tough measures that are in line with, and back up, the provisions of CCAMLR.'
+The UK would reiterate its views expressed previously that it remains wholly committed to the principles and objectives of CCAMLR.
+It intends to ensure that the highest standards of fisheries management as well as appropriate spatial and temporal marine protection will be implemented in its jurisdictional waters - through licensing and inspections, and also through the imposition of legislation and tough management measures that are in line with, and back up, the provisions of CCAMLR.'

-20.3 Argentina rejected the UK's intervention and reiterated its legal position which is well known to all Members.
+18.3 Argentina rejected the statement made by the UK and reiterated its legal position, which is well known to all Members.